 Forget Art Basel.
-The grande dame of art shindigs is TEFAF, which holds its 35th edition this March in Maastricht.
+The grande dame of art shindigs is TEFAF, which holds its 36th edition this March in Maastricht duirng March 11–19.
+(VIPs can browse for two days in advance.)
 It’s far less showbizzy than its Miami counterpart, and the focus is broader, going beyond contemporary to art from any time in the past 7,000 years.

 The 10-day fair (call it Maastricht, which is how it’s known among the arterati) is noteworthy for its stringent admission criteria, with a 175-strong judging panel overseeing items for sale in an attempt to keep low-quality riffraff and full-on fakes off the show floor.

 The buyers here are an assortment of the world’s richest, which also means that the 268 dealers at the show bring out their best pieces.
 It has a particular reputation for superb, often hitherto unseen Old Masters.
 Even if you can’t stretch to splurging a few million on a portrait, browsing those booths is like a Greatest Hits of the world’s finest museums.